yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Network-K3.rst

          max-lease-time 720000;
          next-server 10.0.0.1;
       }

+For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.

 A walk through of these steps to setup isc-dhcp-server on Ubuntu can be found at `here
 <https://help.ubuntu.com/community/isc-dhcp-server>`__.